There’s a well-loved myth out there that’s relevant if you have a fear of selling.

-Low-key, ethical sales techniques like these work to make your relationship with your 1000 True Fans stronger than ever, while allowing you to make an honest and comfortable living.
+Low-key, ethical sales techniques like these work to make your relationship with your audience stronger than ever, while allowing you to make an honest and comfortable living.

 Start putting these tools into place today to convert your loyal audience into paying customers.
 I’ll race you to the finish line …